taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/03-redux-architecture.md

 });
 ~~~~~~~~

 Basically you created the necessary inputs for your reducer and the expected output.
-Then you can compare both in your expecation.
+Then you can compare both in your expectation.
 It depends on your test philosophy whether you create the action hard coded in the file or import your action creator that you already have in your application.
-In this case a hard coded action was used.
+In this case, a hard coded action was used.

-In order to verify that your previous state isn't mutated when creating the new state, because Redux only uses immutable data structures, you could use a neat helper library that freezes your state.
+In order to verify that your previous state isn't mutated when creating the new state, because Redux embraces immutable data structures, you could use a neat helper library that freezes your state.

 {title="Command Line",lang="text"}
 ~~~~~~~~